SCHOOL CHOICE GUIDELINES

 - Excessive discipline problems

 - Major violations of the Student Code of Conduct

 - Parent/Guardian requests that the transfer be rescinded

-- Lack of parent/guardian cooperation with school policies or procedures
+- Lack of parent/guardian cooperation with school policies/procedures

-Students enrolled under the School Choice option MUST reside in NEISD and will be required to show proof of residency.
-Transportation will not be provided and is the responsibility of the parents for students on School Choice transfers.
+Students enrolled under the School Choice option MUST reside in NEISD and will be required to show proof of residency as well as any other required documents needed for enrollment.
+Transportation will not be provided and is the responsibility of the parents/guardians for students on School Choice transfers.

 Recruiting of students is strictly prohibited.